akdemirlab/HiCPlotter/README.md

-    highlights		(-high)		: a boolean for enabling highlights on the plot (0:default), enable(1). highFile		(-hf)		: a file name for a bed file to highlight selected intervals. peakFiles 		(-peak)		: a list of filenames to be plotted on the matrix. epiLogos 		(-ep)		: a filename to be plotted as Epilogos format. imputed 		(-im)		: a boolean if imputed epilogos will be plotted. (default:0 for observed) window			(-w)		: an integer of distance to calculate insulation score. tadRange		(-tr)		: an integer of window to calculate local minima for TAD calls.
+    highlights		(-high)		: a boolean for enabling highlights on the plot (0:default), enable(1). highFile		(-hf)		: a file name for a bed file to highlight selected intervals. peakFiles 		(-peak)		: a list of filenames to be plotted on the matrix. compare			(-c)		: a boolean to log2 compare first two matrices (default:0) enable(1). epiLogos 		(-ep)		: a filename to be plotted as Epilogos format. oExtension 		(-ext)		: an extension name for the output file format - default jpeg. imputed 		(-im)		: a boolean if imputed epilogos will be plotted. (default:0 for observed) window			(-w)		: an integer of distance to calculate insulation score. tadRange		(-tr)		: an integer of window to calculate local minima for TAD calls.